 Guj riots: SC fixes Apr 14 for hearing Zakia Jafri's plea against SIT's clean chit to Modi

-Zakia Jafri filed a petition in the apex court in 2018 challenging the Gujarat High Court's October 5, 2017 order rejecting her plea against the decision of the SIT.
-The plea also maintained that after the SIT gave a clean chit in its closure report before a trial judge, the petitioner filed a protest which was dismissed by the magistrate without considering "substantiated merits".
+Jafri, had filed the petition in 2018 in the apex court, challenging the Gujarat High Court's October 5, 2017 order rejecting her plea against the SIT decision.
+Her plea had maintained that after the SIT gave a clean chit in its closure report before a trial judge, the petitioner filed a protest which was dismissed by the magistrate without considering "substantiated merits".

-It also said the high court "failed to appreciate" the petitioner's complaint which was independent of the Gulberg case registered at Meghaninagar Police Station.
-The high court in its October 2017 order said the SIT probe was monitored by the Supreme Court.
-However, it partly allowed Zakia Jafri's petition as far as its demand of a further investigation was concerned.
+The plea, filed through Bhatt, has said the high court "failed to appreciate" the petitioner's complaint which was independent of the Gulberg case registered at Meghaninagar Police Station.
+On February 8, 2012, the Special Investigation Team filed a closure report giving a clean chit to Modi and 63 others, including senior government officials, saying there was "no prosecutable evidence" against them.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)